Recoskie/Fl64/README.md

         alert( f1 );  //The Number "718.0411764705882" is displayed.
         ```
     3. Method **Fract.divP()**:
-        > Divides the fraction in select number base 2 through 36 returns the repeating Pattern.<br />
+        > Divides the fraction in select number base 2 through 36 returns the recurring Pattern.<br />
-        For Example 1÷7 = 0.142857142857 will repeat digits "142857" over and over to infinity.<br />
+        For Example 1÷7 = 0.142857142857 in which the recurring digits "142857" repeat over and over to infinity.<br />
         However 1÷7 divides evenly in (base 7), but not out of per 10 digits.<br />
         ```javascript
         var Pat = new Fract( 1, 7 ).divP(); //Divide 1 into 7 in binary.